stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/03-using-layout-pages/01-using-layout-pages.markdown

 ## Personalizing Pages [](id=personalizing-pages)

-Administrators can designate pages or sections of pages to be customizable.
+Administrators can designate pages or sections of Widget Pages to be customizable.
 When a user visits such a page, a notification appears stating that the user can customize the page.
 Users can make customizations only in the sections of pages designated by administrators.
 Customizations are based on the rows and columns